pslucas0212/AWS-Cloud-Practioner-Class-Module-08/README.md

 ### Consolidated Billing

+Manage multple AWS accounts - consolidated billing roles up all AWS accounts to one payment Usage is rolled up to the organization that helps the organization to get bulk discount.
+And you can share reserved instances across the organization...

+Default number of AWS accounts per organization is 4, but you can request more.

 #### Transcript
 When you own multiple coffee shops around the city, like we talked about before, each one will have its own expenditures and its own profits.
 At the end of the day for these coffee shops, they're all owned by the same entity.
 Because of that, the money is flowing to and from one main account, if there was a coffee machine repair person on call to help fix the coffee machines when they break, that repair person will bill the organization, not the individual coffee shop.